bezhermoso/bezhermoso.github.io/_posts/2014-07-21-config-cache-reading-bundle-resources-and-caching-for-performance.markdown

 {% endhighlight %}

 Such files will be locate under the `Resources/config` directory across different bundles in your app.
-(For example, your `Acme\UserBundle\Resources\config\sitemap.yml` would register the user pages to the sitemap, while a similar file in `Acme\BlogBundle` would register blog posts, etc.)
+(For example, your `TheHunt\UserBundle\Resources\config\sitemap.yml` would register the user pages to the sitemap, while a similar file in `TheHunt\BlogBundle` would register blog posts, etc.)

 ###Services

 This bundle doesn't do that many things, and all of its responsibilities can be broken down across only a few services.
 The service of primary interest for us would be this, though:

-`Acme\SitemapBundle\Sitemap\LinkCollector` - This class is responsible for collecting links that are defined across different bundles:
+`TheHunt\SitemapBundle\Sitemap\LinkCollector` - This class is responsible for collecting links that are defined across different bundles:

 {% highlight php %}
 <?php

-namespace Acme\SitemapBundle\Sitemap;
+namespace TheHunt\SitemapBundle\Sitemap;

 use Symfony\Component\Routing\Generator\UrlGeneratorInterface;
 use Symfony\Component\Yaml\Yaml;